People

 Frank Burbrink

-Frank is head curator of Herpetology at the AMNH and our departmental snake guru whose research integrates genomic data with morphology and ecology – he likes things that are new and old fashioned, and eats sakay on his cereal without blinking.
+Frank is head curator of Herpetology at the AMNH whose research integrates genomic data with morphology and ecology – he likes things that are new and old fashioned, and eats sakay on his cereal without blinking.

 IMG_1983